Recurrences reveal shared causal drivers of complex time series: Acknowledgments

 \section{Acknowledgments}

-We thank Phil Morrison, Harry Swinney, and Michael Marder for discussions.
-We thank Anthony Bao for feedback on the manuscript.
-W. G. was supported by the University of Texas at Austin.
+We thank Ski Krieger, Denitsa Milanova, Phil Morrison, Anthony Bao, and Rob Philips for helpful discussions.
+WG was supported by NSF DMS 2436233 and Marble Therapeutics.
+This project has been made possible in part by grant number DAF2023-329596 from the Chan Zuckerberg Initiative DAF, an advised fund of Silicon Valley Community Foundation.
 Computational resources for this study were provided by the Texas Advanced Computing Center (TACC) at The University of Texas at Austin.